bgschiller/vue-hagrid/README.md

 ```

 In each component, vue-hagrid will check for a key, `hagridActions`.
 If it is provided, it should be a list of actions that the component cares about. vue-hagrid will not trigger any events or communicate to the component directly -- information will flow from the store like usual.

+## For Example

+Check out the [/demo](/demo) directory to see how it's used.
+The app is running at [https://brianschiller.com/vue-hagrid](https://brianschiller.com/vue-hagrid).